 However, you can delete entire conversations at one go.
 This means you’ll only have to repeat the deletion process once per conversation, not once per message.
 It’s still a pain, but it’s a lot better than having to do it one message at a time.

 To delete a conversation, take the following steps:

-Tap the DM button at the top-right of your home screen.
+- Tap the DM button at the top-right of your home screen.
+(The little paper airplane)

-The Search function may make this a bit easier.
-Rather than going through all your conversations, you can type a person’s name in the search bar at the top of your screen to find and delete your conversation with them.
+If you’re trying to just get rid of certain conversations, you can also use the Search function to find those conversations rather than having to scroll through your entire DM inbox.
+You can type a person’s name in the search bar at the top of your screen to find and delete your conversation with them.